before · during · after

 ~30maverage game

-The board has three vertical zones.
-Row 1 is where everyone places their piece.
-Rows 2–4 are the hazard zone (24 cells, 14 of which are hazard draws) — landing on a hazard cell draws a Hazard card.
-Rows 5–8 are the DRM zone (32 cells, 16 of which are DRM draws) — landing on a DRM cell draws a Disaster Risk Management card.
+The board has three zones, read from the colored left tabs.
+Row 1 is the Character zone — everyone places their piece here; no draws.
+Rows 2–4 are the Hazard zone; Rows 5–8 are the DRM zone.
+Land on any zone cell and the orange die decides which of the five decks you draw from (see below).
+Land on a ⇄ Trade circle instead — 3 in the Hazard zone, 5 in the DRM zone — and you run your piece's Trade rule.
 Reach Row 8 to finish.
 When everyone finishes, the game switches to storytelling.
 There is no winner — there's only what each body carried through.

 deck breakdown Policy 12 (3+9) · Structural 31 (15+16) · Hazard 13 (0+13) · Socio-Cultural 20 (7+13) · DRM 12 (6+6) = 88 cards total